Ma Zhanshan: Manchukuo

-Because of his fame and heroics efforts in resisting the Japanese invasion of Manchuria, Colonel Kenji Doihara offered Ma Zhanshan a huge sum of $3,000,000 in gold to defect to the new Manchukuo Imperial Army.
+Because of his fame and heroic efforts in resisting the Japanese invasion of Manchuria, Colonel Kenji Doihara offered Ma Zhanshan a huge sum of $3,000,000 in gold to defect to the new Manchukuo Imperial Army.
 Ma agreed, and offered to tour the country to reconcile the local inhabitants to the new government.
 He flew to Shenyang in January 1932, where he attended the meeting that founded the puppet state of Manchukuo.
 Ma was ill at the time, and avoided the signing of the Independence Declaration of Manchukuo.
 He attended the inaugural ceremony of Pu Yi as Regent of Manchukuo in March the same year, and was appointed as War Minister of Manchukuo and Governor of Heilongjiang Province under the new government.
 However, the Japanese did not fully trust Ma (as with other Manchukuo officials), and he had to ask approval from his Japanese advisor about all matters of the province before taking any actions.

 General Ma had secretly decided to rebel against the Japanese after his "defection", using large amounts of Japanese money to raise and re-equip his new volunteer force with munitions.
 He secretly transported weapons and ammunition out of the arsenals, and evacuated the wives and families of his troops to safety.
 On April 1, 1932, he led his troops from Qiqihar, supposedly on a tour of inspection.
 However, at Heihe on April 7, he announced the reestablishment of the Heilongjiang Provincial Government, and his independence from Manchukuo.
 Ma reorganized his troops into 9 brigades at the beginning of May, and then he established another 11 troops of volunteers at Buxi, Gannan, Keshan, Kedong, and other places.
 This force was styled the “Northeast Anti-Japanese National Salvation Army”.
 Ma appointed himself as nominal Commander-in-chief and absorbed the other volunteer armies in the region, commanding a total fighting force of about 300,000 men at its peak strength.